Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: The Kuramoto--Sivashinsky Equation

-\emph{Shadowing of the chaotic attractor.} With the help of the constructed minimal cover set W$_4$, we can begin to put Poincar\'{e}'s conjecture into practice by representing a chaotic trajectory as a sequence of segments shadowed by coherent structures in W$_4$.
+With the help of the constructed minimal cover set W$_4$, we can now begin to put Poincar\'{e}'s conjecture into practice by representing a chaotic trajectory as a sequence of segments shadowed by recurrent patterns in W$_4$.

+Note that the problem of shadowing of a chaotic attractor is quite subtle.
+If the attractor is connected and transitive, then this problem is equivalent to shadowing of long chaotic trajectories.
+If it is not, then shadowing of a trajectory will approximate only a transitive connected part of the attractor to which this trajectory belongs.
+On the other hand, $\varepsilon$-trajectories might shadow a wider set than the attractor even when $\varepsilon \to 0$.
+The asymptotic theory of attractors of $\varepsilon$-motions when $\varepsilon \to 0$ was developed in 1980 in the thesis of A.~N.~Gorban (see partial English translation in~\cite{gorban1980phd} or~\cite{gorban1997arxiv}).

+If an attractor is hyperbolic, then shadowing of a chaotic trajectory can be achieved over an arbitrarily long time interval~\cite{katok95book}.
+In nonhyperbolic systems, shadowing of a trajectory can extend only over a finite time interval~\cite{grebogi2002}.
+In our current work, when discussing shadowing of a chaotic attractor, we assume that all parts of the attractor are shadowed by some recurrent pattern in the available set P. If this is not the case, then we are talking about shadowing only that part of the attractor that has this property.